Electrical and Computer Engineering

-Information on internships can be found at eng.umd.edu/careers.
+Information on internships can be found at http://eng.umd.edu/careers/.
 Other internships are advertised by the ECE Department's Office of External Relations and Office of Undergraduate Studies.

 Participation in a Cooperative Education Program or internship with private industry or a government agency is strongly encouraged.
 See the A. James Clark School of Engineering catalog entry for details.

 Electrical and computer engineers have been uniquely responsible for developing many of the innovations that have brought us modern life.
 Today, they are urgently needed to help solve a variety of global problems, including challenges related to energy, communications, health care, climate change, and national security.
 They remain at the forefront of cutting edge developments and innovations in nanotechnology, robotics, wireless communications, and more.
 Electrical and computer engineers also have wide ranging employment opportunities in fields including machine learning, quantum computing, cybersecurity, neuroscience, microelectronics, communications and signal processing, power systems, and computer architecture.
 Specific jobs include developing fiber optic technology, lasers for biomedical applications, software for robots, electronic weapons systems, advanced wireless networks, and neuron-like sensors for various applications.

 The Electrical and Computer Engineering Honors Program is intended to provide a more challenging and rewarding undergraduate experience for students pursuing the baccalaureate in Electrical or Computer Engineering.
 The program requirements have recently changed, so please visit the ECE Honors website for program course requirements.
 Students completing all program requirements with a "B" average (3.0 on a 4.0 scale) and a cumulative GPA of 3.5 for all undergraduate work will have their participation noted on their B.S. diploma.
 Students may opt into the program at any time, and will work with the ECE undergraduate office to ensure they have completed the appropriate requirements.